Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧠 Computing Methodologies/👽 Artificial Intelligence/🗝️ AI Basics & Major Techniques/Statistical Learning (Data-Driven) & Machine Learning Methods/Statistical Learning (Data-Driven) & Machine Learning Methods.md

 When the output is one of a finite set of values (such as sunny/cloudy/rainy or true/false), the learning problem is called **classification**.
 When it is a number (such as tomorrow’s temperature, measured either as an integer or a real number), the learning problem has the (admittedly obscure^[A better name would have been function approximation or numeric prediction.
 But in 1886 Francis Galton wrote an influential article on the concept of regression to the mean (e.g., the children of tall parents are likely to be taller than average, but not as tall as the parents).
 Galton showed plots with what he called “regression lines,” and readers came to associate the word “regression” with the statistical technique of function approximation rather than with the topic of regression to the mean.]) name **regression**.

 There are three types of **feedback** that can accompany the inputs, and that determine the three main types of learning:
-- In **supervised learning** the agent observes input-output pairs and learns a function that maps from input to output.
+- In ==**supervised learning**== the agent observes input-output pairs and learns a function that maps from input to output.
 For example, the inputs could be camera images, each one accompanied by an output saying “bus” or “pedestrian,” etc. An output like this is called a label.
 The agent learns a function that, when given a new image, predicts the appropriate label.
 In the case of braking actions (component 1 above), an input is the current state (speed and direction of the car, road condition), and an output is the distance it took to stop.
 In this case a set of output values can be obtained by the agent from its own percepts (after the fact); the environment is the teacher, and the agent learns a function that maps states to stopping distance.
-- In **unsupervised learning** the agent learns patterns in the input without any explicit feedback.
+- In ==**unsupervised learning**== the agent learns patterns in the input without any explicit feedback.
 The most common unsupervised learning task is clustering: detecting potentially useful clusters of input examples.
 For example, when shown millions of images taken from the Internet, a computer vision system can identify a large cluster of similar images which an English speaker would call “cats.”
-- In **reinforcement learning** the agent learns from a series of reinforcements: rewards and punishments.
+- In ==**reinforcement learning**== the agent learns from a series of reinforcements: rewards and punishments.
 For example, at the end of a chess game the agent is told that it has won (a reward) or lost (a punishment).
 It is up to the agent to decide which of the actions prior to the reinforcement were most responsible for it, and to alter its actions to aim towards more rewards in the future.

 ![Screenshot 2023-01-28 at 12.26.51 PM](../../../../../Assets/Pics/Screenshot%202023-01-28%20at%2012.26.51%20PM.png)